 Much of the history of science and technology in the region started with the birth of military operations in 1939, when the U.S. Army leased land east of the Albuquerque airport to establish a flight training base.
 By early 1941, construction on the base had begun, and in the following months it got its first military aircraft, including a B-18 Bolo and the new B-17 Flying Fortress.
 That summer, the first troop train arrived with 2,195 flight trainees.
 The base was renamed Kirtland Army Air Field in February 1942.

-During World War II Kirtland trained flight crews for the B-17, B-24 and B-29 bombers.
-In February 1946, Kirtland ceased its flight training activities and began a new mission to develop proper aircraft modifications for weapons delivery and to determine ballistic characteristics for nuclear weapons.
+During World War II, Kirtland trained flight crews for the B-17, B-24 and B-29 bombers.
+Kirtland ceased its flight training activities in February 1946 and began a new mission to develop proper aircraft modifications for weapons delivery and determine ballistic characteristics for nuclear weapons.
 When Kirtland Army Air Field became Kirtland Air Force Base in 1947, it assumed a greater role in the testing and evaluation of special weapons.
-In September 1948 the first Convair B-36 was modified to carry nuclear weapons at Kirtland, followed by the first B-47 Stratojet in December of that year.
+In September 1948, the first Convair B-36 was modified to carry nuclear weapons at Kirtland, followed by the first B-47 Stratojet in December of that year.

 Besides the stalwarts of Kirtland and Sandia, an increasing number of established and emerging technology companies are located in and around Albuquerque.
-With a major manufacturing site in Rio Rancho, just outside Albuquerque, Intel is the largest private industrial employer in the state with more than 5,500 employees.
+Intel has a major manufacturing site in Rio Rancho, just outside Albuquerque.
 Since opening in 1980, Intel has produced cutting-edge semiconductor products such as flash memory chips and microprocessors in some of the most advanced microprocessor fabrication facilities in the world.